taojianggit/SDD/README.md

 space debris dataset

-The remailing dataset would be uploaded when the paper is published.
+The remaining dataset would be uploaded when the paper is published.